AppTapp/Installer-3/README.md

 ### Building

-Installer 3 is known to build on Linux and Mac OS X with the iPhone Dev Toolchain.
-It's easiest to install the toolchain with http://lexploit.com/lti

-Once the toolchain is installed you can simply cd into the "Installer" directory and "make".

-You can also build Installer on any iPhone or iPod Touch jailbroken on firmware 1.0-1.1.5 and install it directly on your device.
-You will need to install these packages:

--Modern iPhone Unix
--Make
--Saurik iPhone Toolchain
--Git(optional)
--ssh or Terminal

-These can be found at http://lexploit.com/pxl

-After you cd into the "Installer" director, execute:

-make -f Makefile-i

-### Installing A Native Build

-If you built on the jailbroken firmware 1.0-1.1.5 iPhone or iPod Touch itself you can do the command:

-make -f Makefile-i install

-to install the App on your device.
-It will replace any current Installer version on your device.
-You may need to restart SpringBoard to see it.

-### Cross Compiled Install

-On the iPhone OS 1 device, it is recommended you have the Moden iPhone Unix binkit installed to run these commands over ssh or in a Terminal app.

-Automatic testing can be used if you edit the TESTHOST in the MakeFile to your IP.
-Then cd into the "Installer" directory and "make test"

-Manual testing/installation can be done with these instructions:

-Copy Installer.app to /Applications/Installer.app.

-chown -R root:wheel /Applications/Installer.app

-chmod 4755 /Applications/Installer.app/Installer

-Restart SpringBoard

-### Debugging

-A neat trick you can do is run executables on the iPhone or iPod Touch like you can on Mac OS X. Over SSH execute /Applications/Installer.app/Installer (if your root you don't even need to set those pesky permissions).
-Installer.app will open and you can see all the printfs as it runs.
-This allows you to see where stuff is working and where stuff is broken when making changes to the source.
-When you want to exit Installer.app, you need to use the ctrl+c combo on whatever you used to SSH into your test device.
+Installer 3 can be compiled or cross compiled with 3 different compilers.
+See the file INSTALL for documentation.

 ### Packaging

-A new portable c program using libxml that can generate Installer 3 repository XML files is now included in Installer 3's source in the apptapp-installer-writer directory.
+A new portable c program using libxml that can generate Installer 3 repository XML files is now included in Installer 3's source in the Writer directory.

 TODO: More information on setting up a repository.